-The University of Pittsburgh's Office of General Counsel (OGC) provides legal services to the university.
-OGC attorneys are responsible for preparation and review of university contracts and agreements, representing the university in legal proceedings, and providing legal advice to the university.
+The University of Pittsburgh's Office of University Counsel (OGC) provides legal services to the university.
+OUC attorneys are responsible for preparation and review of university contracts and agreements, representing the university in legal proceedings, and providing legal advice to the university.

 The University of Pittsburgh Policy on Legal Services (No. 01-05-01) sets forth the circumstances under which Pitt faculty and staff should consult with OGC for legal advice.